nablang/nablang/doc/nabla/basic-syntax.md

 there is only one kind of inheritance via `include`, methods defined in `include` module is looked up hierachically

-to inline the methods defined in Bar

-    class Foo
-      include *Bar
-    end

-the code above is a macro `include`, all methods searchable in `Bar` are inlined and may overwrite defined methods in `Foo`. if `Bar` is re-opened afterwards, `Foo` will not be affected at all.
-This is useful when you need to make sure methods defined in `Bar` are searched first.

-NOTE: be careful when using it, if some source file has `include *`, it is not reloadable. (in future we must develop some a bit more complex mechanism for reloading them, but only raise error when we meet `final` modifiers)

 `class` can be re-opened, but `struct` can not.

 classes can also be scoped